Delicious boiled peeled shrimp are perfect for serving with shrimp cocktail, but I often serve them as a main course, with drawn butter for dipping.

-Pair this delicacy with a simple salad, and you’ve got yourself a tasty, easy summer meal that does not require heating up the oven.
+Pair these tasty boiled peeled shrimp with a simple salad, and you’ve got yourself a delicious, easy summer meal that does not require heating up the oven.

-- 2 lb. frozen large shrimp (30 per lb.), peeled and deveined, tail on or off
+- 2 lb. large shrimp, peeled and deveined, tail on

-- To defrost the shrimp, place for 10 minutes in a large bowl filled with cool water.
+- If you need to defrost the shrimp, place for 10 minutes in a large bowl filled with cool water.
 After 10 minutes, replace the water with fresh cool water and allow to soak for 10 more minutes.
 Transfer the shrimp to a colander and rinse with cool water.

 - While shrimp are thawing, fill a large stockpot with water.
 Add 1 tablespoon kosher salt.
 Bring to a boil over high heat.